LenFon/StronglyTypedId/README.md

 [![codecov][badge-codecov]](https://codecov.io/gh/LenFon/StronglyTypedId)
 [![NuGet][badge-nuget]][nuget-package]

-A base implementation of strongly typed ids.
+A base implementation of strongly typed ids that supports Newtonsoft.Json, System.Text.Json, EntityFramework Core, and Swashbuckle.AspNetCore.
 # Getting started
 1. Install the package into your application or library.
 ```